-De-risking or lifestyling is a process where, as you approach retirement the scheme automatically switches your investments in a phased way over a period to align them with how you'll take your benefits in retirement.
-De-risking strategies are usually considered in the years before people take benefits.
+De-risking or lifestyling is a process where, as you approach taking your benefits, the scheme automatically switches your investments in a phased way over a period to align them with how you'll take those benefits.
+This process generally reduces the risk balance of your investments helping shelter them from stock market falls.